Lactation-Boosting Foods to Increase Your Milk Supply

 - Whole grains; barley and brown rice

-Choosing what to eat after giving birth to boost lactation may sound like a hard task, but as you can see from this list, the ingredients are extremely common and easy to find!
+Choosing the right foods to boost milk supply may sound like a hard task, but as you can see from this list, the ingredients are extremely common and easy to find!
 If you need to know more of what to eat during confinement, check out Tian Wei Signature’s whole menu.
 Of course, we include various breastfeeding foods to increase milk supply in all our meals so you could conduct your research almost exclusively with us at Tian Wei Signature!